Nelson Barclift: Career

-Barclift found work as a dancer in Kurt Weil's 1937 opera The Eternal Road but the production was postponed as a result of designer Norman Bel Geddes striking water while creating a replica of a mountain at the Manhattan Opera House.
+Barclift found work as a dancer in Kurt Weill's 1937 opera The Eternal Road but the production was postponed as a result of designer Norman Bel Geddes striking water while creating a replica of a mountain at the Manhattan Opera House.
 Due to the postponement Barclift was able to attend the Bennington School of the Dance in 1937; while there he studied with Doris Humphrey, Charles Weidman, and Martha Graham.
 He returned to New York City in the autumn to resume work on The Eternal Road.
 In 1939 Barclift danced at the World's Fair in New York.
 His first solo work was in Rodgers and Hart's Too Many Girls (1939).

 With the entry of the United States into the Second World War, Barclift joined the United States Army in 1942 and was stationed at West Point and Fort Jay, where he was a part of the army's Theatre Section.
 A romance developed between Barclift and the songwriter Cole Porter during the latter's work on the 1942 musical Something for the Boys.
 Porter would regularly write to Barclift; often at 2 or 3 o'clock in the morning while he was working on songs.
 Porter's letters often contained Hollywood gossip and flirtatious epithets.
 Porter addressed Barclift as his "cute little nose".
 Barclift later said that "You'd Be So Nice to Come Home To" was his and Porter's 'song'.

 Barclift wrote an article titled "Dancer – In the Army" for The American Dancer magazine in 1942 about his military service in the ongoing war.
 Porter wrote to Barclift with gossip and recommendations of friends to see when Barclift was stationed in Italy during the war.

 Barclift was the principal dancer and co-choreographer of Irving Berlin's This is the Army (1942).
 He was the choreographer of the musical Around the World (1946).
 Around the World was produced and directed by Orson Welles, who also wrote the book for the musical.
 It was composed by Porter.
 This is the Army ran at the Broadway Theater; the subsequent success of the musical saw it being made into a film of the same name.
 Barclift also played the dancer Zorina in the show.